-Groth (b.
-1938) lives and works in Oslo.
-His latest institutional solo exhibitions include Linear Tapestries, Minneapolis Institute of Art (2018) and The Festival Exhibition in Bergen Kunsthall (2017).
-His works are represented in the collections of numerous museums around the world, among others: The Museum of Modern Art, New York; The Art Institute of Chicago; Louisiana Museum of Modern Art, Humlebæk; The Tate Gallery, London; Musée National d´Art Moderne, Centre Georges Pompidou, Paris; Moderna Museet, Stockholm; The National Museum of Art, Architecture and Design, Oslo.
+A few of his solo exhibitions include Linear Tapestries, Minneapolis Institute of Art (2018) and The Festival Exhibition, Bergen Kunsthall (2017).
+His works are represented in the collections of numerous museums around the world, among others: The Museum of Modern Art, New York; The Art Institute of Chicago; Louisiana Museum of Modern Art, Humlebæk; The Tate Gallery, London; Musée National d´Art Moderne, Centre Georges Pompidou, Paris; Moderna Museet, Stockholm and The National Museum of Art, Architecture and Design, Oslo.

 Photo: Morten Andenæs / Courtesy Galleri Riis.